 Post Judgement Matters in Contested Divorces

-If your final judgement in a contested divorce ended unfavorably, you may be able to file for a re-hearing.
+If your final judgment in a contested divorce ended unfavorably, you may be able to file for a re-hearing.
 If this is denied either party can file a notice of appeal with the courts.
-If this appeal is granted or if the judgement in your case is reversed, the parties will go back to trial.
+If this appeal is granted or if the judgment in your case is reversed, the parties will go back to trial.
 Most often the original final orders will stand however, each case is highly unique.
 A case review will help me to determine what is in your best interest.

 Wendy Doyle-Palumbo, Esq.

 I’m Wendy – a personal injury lawyer proudly helping victims in Pasco, Hernando, and Citrus counties earn justice for their suffering due to the negligence of another person or entity.
 I’ve been fighting cases under Florida law since 2004 with a dedication to earning the biggest payouts for clients.